 Probate and Taxes (Oversimplified)

 Taxes are confusing to most folks.
 We are often asked by executors and heirs, “Do I need to worry about taxes?”
-No offense to IRS, but that’s like asking if you need to worry about snakes.
-The answer is: depends on the snake.
-For taxes, it depends on whether you are talking about income tax… read moreRead More
+No offense to the IRS, but that’s like asking if you need to worry about snakes.
+The answer is: it depends on the snake.
+For taxes, it depends on whether you are talking about… read moreRead More

 Sometimes it is not practical to use a summary administration even if it is an option.
 Examples: The Will leaves the property to a large number of beneficiaries, each of whom would have to sign the contract to sell as well as the deed and other closing papers.
 If some of the beneficiaries are minors,… read moreRead More